Trump uses State of Union to campaign; Pelosi rips up speech

-The partisan discord was apparent for all to see as the first president to campaign for reelection while facing impeachment vigorously made his case for another term: Republican legislators chanted “Four More Years.”
-House Speaker Nancy Pelosi ripped up her copy of Trump's speech as he ended his address.
+The partisan discord was on vivid display Tuesday as the first president to campaign for reelection after being impeached made his case for another term: Republican legislators chanted “Four More Years.”
+House Speaker Nancy Pelosi ripped up her copy of Trump’s speech as he ended the address.

-Offering the nation's economic success as the chief rationale for a second term, Trump’s speech resembled a lower-volume version of his campaign rallies, offering something for every section of his political base.
+Holding out the nation’s economic success as the chief rationale for a second term, Trump’s speech resembled a lower-volume version of his campaign rallies, providing something for every section of his political base.

 But while he tweets daily assailing his impeachment, Trump never mentioned the “i-word” in his 78-minute speech.
-He spoke from the House of Representatives, on the opposite side of the Capitol from where the Senate one day later was expected to acquit him largely along party lines.
+That followed the lead of Bill Clinton, who did not reference his recent impeachment when he delivered his State of the Union in 1999.
+Trump spoke from the House chamber, on the opposite side of the Capitol from where the Senate one day later was expected to acquit him largely along party lines.

 Trump appeared no more cordial.
 When he climbed to the House rostrum, he did not take her outstretched hand though it was not clear he had seen her gesture.
 Later, as Republicans often cheered, she remained in her seat, at times shaking her head at his remarks.

 He stunned a young student in the gallery with a scholarship.
-And he orchestrated the surprise tearful reunion of a solider from overseas with his family in the balcony.
+And he orchestrated the surprise tearful reunion of a soldier from overseas with his family in the balcony.

 Even for a Trump-era news cycle that seems permanently set to hyper-speed, the breakneck pace of events dominating the first week of February offered a singular backdrop for the president’s address.